Fiona-T/pension-pal/README.md

       * Delete Pension button to confirm deletion of the pension and redirects back to the My Pensions page

 ### Future Features
+- extend Pension model to allow for defined benefit pension schemes, the user would need to record their benefits (e.g. pension per year, lump sum amount, spouse's pension amount) instead of recording the current value of the scheme
+- extend Pension model so more than one employment can be attached to a Pension (to cater for instances where a pension scheme from one emplpoyment is transferred into the new employment pension scheme)
+- extend Pension model to include the status of the pension scheme e.g. active, transferred out, benefits taken.
+If transferred out, link it to the new pension scheme
+- allow users to record an Employment that hasn't yet ceased and a Pension attached to the employment, along with current contribution amount.
+A calculator could be added to show how much extra could be contributed under the tax relief limits
+- add functionality to allow users to record gaps in employment, and the reasons for the gaps (this would be helpful for determining eligibility for State Pension(Contributory), SPC at retirement and how much SPC might be paid)
+- add functionality for users to record salary records for multiple years for a Pension, as well as overtime/bonuses etc. This would be useful for calculating "final remuneration" especially for "20% directors".
+Also allow users to upload their P60 for these years as proof of salary that will be needed at retirement stage.
+- Create a calculator that would calculate best "final remuneration" from the salary details (this might be quite complex to do)
+- Add functionality to record the number of "insurable weeks" in each year of an employment, along with PRSI class.
+This would be helpful for determining eligibility for SPC at retirement and how much SPC might be paid
+- Add functionality so that a user could consent to their financial advisor accessing their records on the website (perhaps for a limited time period), and the financial advisor can login and view the user's records on a read-only basis.
+This would be useful for the financial advisor to get an overview before a financial review meeting etc.

 ## Content Requirements
 ---